sidsearch/SLEEPNET/README.md

 # SLEEPNET
-### This codebase contains the code for SLEEPNET paper for KDD 2017 and also links to public datasets of EEG
+### This codebase contains the code for SLEEPNET paper submitted to KDD 2017 and  links to public datasets of EEG recording with sleep stage annotations.

 * Public data set of sleep stages https://www.physionet.org/physiobank/database/capslpdb/